candycanejs/getting-started/relational-data.md

 }
 ```

-Next, we'll need to create a new model for our reminders and we'll define their parent `list` relationship as `belongsTo`
+Next, we'll need to create a new model in `reminder.js`for our reminders and we'll define their parent `list` relationship as `belongsTo`

 ```js
 export default {